boschitllc/Lyras_Journey/_Root/Format_Instruction_Sets.md

     - **Poetic origin:** 🌌 *Agents mirror the canon.
 Enforcement without drift.
 The braid holds.*

 18. **Role Digests Cross-Link**
-    - Every role’s Rule Digest must cross-link to the canonical Format_Instruction_Sets.md and inherit its rules.
+    - All Rule Digests must include the **Canonical Source** line, pointing back to `/_Root/Format_Instruction_Sets.md`.
+This ensures they can be validated against the golden instruction set.
     - **Poetic origin:** 🌌 *Roles bind the weave.
 Digests point to source.
 The braid never breaks.*

 ---